protontypes/open-sustainable-technology/README.md

   - [SNOWPACK](https://code.wsl.ch/snow-models/snowpack) - A multi-purpose snow and land-surface model, which focuses on a detailed description of the mass and energy exchange between the snow, the atmosphere and optionally with the vegetation cover and the soil.

+## Hydrosphere

-### Hydrosphere
+### Freshwater and Groundwater
 - [Raven](https://github.com/Ouranosinc/raven) - Made to help scientists run hydrological modeling experiments with climate change projections.
+- [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.
+- [WRF-Hydro](https://github.com/NCAR/wrf_hydro_nwm_public) - A community modeling system and framework for hydrologic modeling and model coupling.
+- [rwrfhydro](https://github.com/NCAR/rwrfhydro) - A community-contributed tool box for managing, analyzing, and visualizing WRF Hydro (and HydroDART) input and output files in R.
+- [PCR-GLOBWB_model](https://github.com/UU-Hydro/PCR-GLOBWB_model) - A large-scale hydrological model intended for global to regional studies.
+- [HydroShare](https://github.com/hydroshare/hydroshare) - A collaborative website for better access to data and models in the hydrologic sciences.
+- [SOILWAT2](https://github.com/DrylandEcology/SOILWAT2) - An ecosystem water balance simulation model.
+- [RivGraph](https://github.com/jonschwenk/RivGraph) - Extracting and quantifying graphical representations of river and delta channel networks from binary masks.
+- [WaterDetect](https://github.com/cordmaur/WaterDetect) - End-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from MAJA1 processor, without any a priori knowledge on the scene.
+- [FLAREr](https://github.com/FLARE-forecast/FLAREr) - Flexible, scalable, robust, and near-real time iterative ecological forecasts in lakes and reservoirs.
+- [Buhayra](https://github.com/jmigueldelgado/buhayra) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.
+- [Wflow](https://github.com/Deltares/Wflow.jl) - A Julia package that provides a hydrological modeling framework, as well as several different vertical and lateral concepts that can be used to run hydrological simulations.
+- [ParFlow](https://github.com/parflow/parflow) - An open-source, modular, parallel watershed flow model.
+- [River Runner](https://github.com/sdl60660/river-runner) - Visualize the path of a rain droplet from any point in the contiguous United States to its end point.

+### Oceans Models
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
+- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
 - [NEMO](https://forge.nemo-ocean.eu/nemo/nemo) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences.
-- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
 - [GOLD](https://code.google.com/archive/p/gold-omod/) - Stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
-- [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.
-- [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.
 - [Veros](https://github.com/team-ocean/veros) - Powerful tool that makes high-performance ocean modeling approachable and fun.
 - [oce](https://github.com/dankelley/oce) - An R package for oceanographic processing.
-- [podaacpy](https://github.com/nasa/podaacpy) - A Python utility library for interacting with NASA JPL's Physical Oceanography Distributed Active Archive Center.
 - [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - A Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
-- [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
-- [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [MITgcm](https://github.com/MITgcm/MITgcm) - A flexible non-hydrostatic formulation that efficiently simulates fluid phenomena over a wide range of scales.
 - [VAPOR](https://github.com/NCAR/VAPOR) - The Visualization and Analysis Platform for Ocean, Atmosphere and Solar Researchers.
-- [CoralNet](https://github.com/beijbom/coralnet) - A repository and resource for benthic image analysis.
 - [Ferret](https://github.com/NOAA-PMEL/Ferret) - An interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded datasets.
 - [ccpp-physics](https://github.com/NCAR/ccpp-physics) - The Common Community Physics Package is designed to facilitate the implementation of physics innovations in state-of-the-art atmospheric models, the use of various models to develop physics, and the acceleration of transition of physics innovations to operational NOAA models.
-- [rnoaa](https://github.com/ropensci/rnoaa) - An R interface to many National Oceanic and Atmospheric Administration data sources.
-- [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
 - [MOHID-Lagrangian](https://github.com/Mohid-Water-Modelling-System/MOHID-Lagrangian) - Mainly developed for oceanographic and fluvial modeling, application to atmospheric and other planetary settings should be trivial.
 - [Mohid](https://github.com/Mohid-Water-Modelling-System/Mohid) - A modular finite volumes water-modeling system written in ANSI-Fortran95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing.
 - [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A Fortran package for analysis and diagnostics on NEMO ocean model output.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
-- [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.
-- [WRF-Hydro](https://github.com/NCAR/wrf_hydro_nwm_public) - A community modeling system and framework for hydrologic modeling and model coupling.
-- [rwrfhydro](https://github.com/NCAR/rwrfhydro) - A community-contributed tool box for managing, analyzing, and visualizing WRF Hydro (and HydroDART) input and output files in R.
-- [PCR-GLOBWB_model](https://github.com/UU-Hydro/PCR-GLOBWB_model) - A large-scale hydrological model intended for global to regional studies.
-- [HydroShare](https://github.com/hydroshare/hydroshare) - A collaborative website for better access to data and models in the hydrologic sciences.
-- [SOILWAT2](https://github.com/DrylandEcology/SOILWAT2) - An ecosystem water balance simulation model.
-- [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
 - [Blueant](https://github.com/AustralianAntarcticDivision/blueant) - Environmental data for Antarctic and Southern Ocean science.
 - [CO2SYS](https://github.com/jamesorr/CO2SYS-MATLAB) -  A MATLAB (or Octave) project to compute variables of ocean CO2 systems.
 - [mocsy](https://github.com/jamesorr/mocsy) - Routines to model ocean carbonate system thermodynamics.
 - [seacarb](https://github.com/jpgattuso/seacarb-git) - An R package that calculates various parameters of the carbonate system in seawater.
-- [RivGraph](https://github.com/jonschwenk/RivGraph) - Extracting and quantifying graphical representations of river and delta channel networks from binary masks.
 - [noaa_coops](https://github.com/GClunies/noaa_coops) -  A Python wrapper for the NOAA CO-OPS Tides & Currents Data and Metadata APIs.

-- [COSIMA](https://github.com/COSIMA/cosima-cookbook) - Ocean and sea-ice model analysis tools and examples.
-- [WaterDetect](https://github.com/cordmaur/WaterDetect) - End-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from MAJA1 processor, without any a priori knowledge on the scene.
-- [FLAREr](https://github.com/FLARE-forecast/FLAREr) - Flexible, scalable, robust, and near-real time iterative ecological forecasts in lakes and reservoirs.
+- [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
+- [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
+- [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.

+- [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
+- [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
+- [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.

+### Ocean Data
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.

-- [Buhayra](https://github.com/jmigueldelgado/buhayra) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.
-- [Wflow](https://github.com/Deltares/Wflow.jl) - A Julia package that provides a hydrological modeling framework, as well as several different vertical and lateral concepts that can be used to run hydrological simulations.
-- [ParFlow](https://github.com/parflow/parflow) - An open-source, modular, parallel watershed flow model.
-- [River Runner](https://github.com/sdl60660/river-runner) - Visualize the path of a rain droplet from any point in the contiguous United States to its end point.
+### Coastal and Reefs

 - [visGWDB](https://code.usgs.gov/map/gw/visGWDBmrva) - A framework for groundwater-level informatics.
 - [LakePy](https://github.com/ESIPFed/LakePy) - Pythonic user-centered front-end to the Global Lake Level Database.
 - [rivr](https://github.com/mkoohafkan/rivr) - Designed as an educational tool for students and instructors of undergraduate and graduate courses in open channel hydraulics.